mufanluo/mufanluo.github.io/_pages/research.md

 Social media can extend the reach of health campaign messages via retransmission.
 What factors may drive message retransmission on Facebook?
 We examine the effects of opinion climate, message efficacy, and publicness feature of social media on retransmission.

-Luo, M., Wang, N., & Bigman, C.A. (revise & resubmit) Effects of opinion climate, efficacy messages, and publicness of social media on intentions to retransmit anti-binge drinking messages on Facebook. *Cyberpsychology, Behavior, and Social Networking*
+Luo, M., Wang, N., & Bigman, C.A. (in press) Effects of opinion climate, efficacy messages, and publicness of social media on intentions to retransmit anti-binge drinking messages on Facebook. *Cyberpsychology, Behavior, and Social Networking*

 ## How is social media use associated with psychological well-being?